jundalisay/superb/content/en/medical/solutions/covid-star.md

 The Flu star, on the other hand, was either on top or below of the sun.
 This caused it to affect influenza on Earth evenly throughout the year.  <!-- but nearly perpendicular to the Earth's axis.    --> These stars are then within our own Milky Way since flu has been happening in Southern China for hundreds of years.

+## Solves Monarch Butterflies Too

+The idea of stars guiding life on earth is also seen in the migration routes of monarch butterflies.
+These are born at the end of August in Mexico and fly into into the southern US in the spring, living for 7-8 months.
+The make their offspring in the US which last only 3-5 weeks.
+These short-lived versions then fly back to Mexico.

+Science explains that the monarchs have some kind of magnetic guidance system.
+This is wrong because it does not explain how the latter generations can find their way back to Mexico.
+Where do the younger butterflies get the memory to fly back from the US to Mexico?

+We explain that the butterflies are guided by starlight from a specific star or group of stars.
+This is similar to us being guided to go West or East based on the position of the sun relative to the Earth without any magnetic tool or sense.
+This also does not require any memory of past locations.